 Poverty and children: What Concern is doing

 Concern’s work is grounded in the belief that all children have a right to a quality education, access to healthcare, and the social protections that encourage a creative and fulfilling childhood.
+Our solutions to poverty are rooted in these beliefs, as well as the specific causes of poverty in any context.

 Health and nutrition